FIRST-Tech-Challenge/FtcRobotController/README.md

 * Improves generation of fake serial numbers for UVC cameras which do not provide a real serial number
     * Previously some devices would assign such cameras a serial of `0:0` and fail to open and start streaming
 	* Fixes [ftc_app issue #638](https://github.com/ftctechnh/ftc_app/issues/638).
-* Fixes a slew of bugs with the Vuforia camera monitor including:
+* Fixes a slew of bugs with the Vuforia myCamera monitor including:
     * Fixes bug where preview could be displayed with a wonky aspect ratio
     * Fixes bug where preview could be cut off in landscape
     * Fixes bug where preview got totally messed up when rotating phone